United 777 plane flew fewer than half the flights allowed between checks: sources

 Japan and South Korea have also grounded the planes for fan blade checks.

-On Monday, the FAA acknowledged that after a Japan Airlines PW4000 engine incident in December it had been considering stepping up blade inspections.
+On Monday, the FAA acknowledged that after a Japan Airlines (JAL) PW4000 engine incident in December it had been considering stepping up blade inspections that use thermal acoustic imaging to find signs of metal fatigue.

 A risk-assessment meeting was held last week to discuss the issue before the United engine failed on Saturday, one of the sources said, confirming an earlier report by CNN.
 No decision had been imminent ahead of the United incident, the source added.

-(Reporting by David Shepardson in Washington; writing by Jamie Freed.
+(Reporting by David Shepardson in Washington; additional reporting by Tim Kelly in Tokyo writing by Jamie Freed.
 Editing by Gerry Doyle)